Just Want You to Know

-"Just Want You to Know" is a song performed by American vocal group Backstreet Boys.
-The song was released on July 18, 2005, as the second single from the group's fifth studio album, Never Gone (2005).
+"Just Want You to Know" is a song performed by American vocal group Backstreet Boys, released on July 18, 2005 as the second single from the group's fifth studio album, Never Gone (2005).
 The single performed well in European countries, reaching the top 10 in the United Kingdom and Spain and peaking within the top 20 in Germany, Ireland, and Italy.

 Music video

-The music video for "Just Want You to Know" is a reward for Backstreet Boys' fans, which features the band members themselves.
-The video is a tribute to the 1986 documentary Heavy Metal Parking Lot, with the Backstreet Boys playing the role of fans of the fictional heavy metal band 'Sphynkter' in May 1985.
+The music video for "Just Want You to Know" pays homage to the 1986 documentary Heavy Metal Parking Lot; set on May 13, 1985, it features the Backstreet Boys both as fans of the fictional heavy metal band "Sphynkter" and as the Sphynkter band members themselves in concert footage.
 There are two versions of the video, both directed by Marc Klasfeld and released worldwide on September 3, 2005.
-The second version, which has the Backstreet Boys performing as the metal band 'Sphynkter' throughout the video, was a special reward exclusively leaked online.
+The second version, which has the Backstreet Boys performing solely as Sphynkter throughout the video, was a special reward exclusively leaked online.